There are two ways to add collected data to indicators in TolaData – ‘manually’ and ‘pulling data from the data table.’

 Click ‘+Add disaggregation data’.

 Select the ‘Disaggregation type’ you want to use and then select the column of your data set which contains the disaggregated data.
-You can then map the disaggregation values that have been set in TolaData to the values used in your dataset.
+TolaData will automatically attempt to map your disaggregation values to the data in your column.
+You can also manually map the disaggregation values that have been set in TolaData to the values used in your dataset.

 Using conditions when calculating results from data tables